immich-app/immich/docs/docs/install/unraid.md

 />

 3. Select the cog ⚙️ next to Immich then click "**Edit Stack**"
 4. Click "**Compose File**" and then paste the entire contents of the [Immich Docker Compose](https://github.com/immich-app/immich/releases/latest/download/docker-compose.yml) file into the Unraid editor.
 Remove any text that may be in the text area by default.
+Note that Unraid v6.12.10 uses version 24.0.9 of the Docker Engine, which does not support healthcheck `start_interval` as defined in the `database` service of the Docker compose file (version 25 or higher is needed).
+This parameter defines an initial waiting period before starting health checks, to give the container time to start up.
+Commenting out the `start_interval` and `start_period` parameters will allow the containers to start up normally.
+The only downside to this is that the database container will not receive an initial health check until `interval` time has passed.

     <details >
         <summary>Using an existing Postgres container?
 Click me!
 Otherwise proceed to step 5.</summary>
         <ul>